AMSN Website Assessment & Redesign Leadership

 Outcomes

-One of the major failings of the old website was the fact that practice guidance—that is, how to do certain things as a nurse—was spread out all over the website and in the online community.
+One of the major failings of the old website was the fact that “practice guidance”—that is, how to do certain things as a nurse—was spread out all over the website and in the online community.
 It was impossible to find all the best practice guidance through navigation or through search.
 We fixed this by creating a main navigation category called Practice, and providing topical collections there, on a landing page called Topics.
-On the Topics page (see below), the new AMSN taxonomy we developed is visible and browsable.
-This page was a huge improvement over the old site, because a nurse can now go to one page and find all the content AMSN has about a specific topic.

-The resulting website makes it quicker and easier for website visitors to understand what the site contains, find what they need quickly, and see the value of joining the organization to get access to members-only content and discussion.
+The resulting website made it quicker and easier for website visitors to understand what the site contains, find what they need quickly, and see the value of joining the organization to get access to members-only content and discussion.